 *Be sure to save the cardboard pieces cut from the middle of the frames.
 These will be used as the backing for the artwork.

-Transform Cardboard Picture Frames with Saltwash
+Transform Cardboard Frames with Saltwash

 Although it’s pretty unique to be making picture frames using cardboard, Saltwash is the secret to creating picture frames that don’t look like cardboard at all!